 Where policy conflicts do arise, a reasoned judgement must be made as to whether the wider benefits of a proposal outweigh any policy considerations provided by the Island Plan.
-This should only happen where there is considered to be sufficient justification to do so, as set out in the Planning and Building (Jersey) Law 2002.5
+This should only happen where there is considered to be sufficient justification to do so, as set out in the Planning and Building (Jersey) Law 2002.

-Preparation of the Island Plan
+Preparation of a revised Island Plan

 Initial work to review the Island Plan commenced in 2019, at the time when a 10-year plan was intended.
 In response to the impact of the Coronavirus pandemic, the Minister for the Environment, in consultation with other ministers, proposed the development of a bridging Island Plan to cover a shorter period, 2022-25.
-This decision, and the process to arrive at it, have been considered by the Environment, Housing and Infrastructure Scrutiny Panel6.
+This decision, and the process to arrive at it, have been considered by the Environment, Housing and Infrastructure Scrutiny Panel.

 The Island Plan Review has enjoyed the benefit of regular engagement from States Members, stakeholders and the public in a range of ways and at different times.
-Key engagements have included the following.
+Key stages of the Island Plan review have included the following.